Southwestern Recipes

 4. Add remaining 1 tablespoon oil and the onion to skillet; sauté over medium heat until soft, about 3 minutes.

-5. Add chile, chopped tomato and garlic; sauté 1 minute.
+5. Add chile, chopped tomato and garlic; sauté for 1 minute.
 Add stock, salt and reserved almonds; heat over high heat to boiling.
 Add chicken to skillet; reduce heat to low.
 Simmer, covered, until chicken is cooked through, 15 to 20 minutes.

 6. Remove chicken to serving dish; keep warm, covered.

-7. Add cream to cooking liquid; heat over medium-high heat to boiling.
+7. Add cream to cooking liquid; heat over medium high heat to boiling.
 Cook and stir until sauce is slightly thickened, 3 to 5 minutes; pour over chicken.

 8. Garnish with tomato wedge and cilantro.